 Secured interests in property and contractual rights are recognized and enforced.
 Despite laws that guarantee judicial independence, there is a widespread perception of a lack of transparency and an abundance of corruption in the judicial system.
 Corruption is a long-standing problem, and few high-profile anticorruption cases have led to convictions.
 Critics claim that political influence impedes investigations of corruption.

 The top individual income tax rate is 25 percent, and the top corporate tax rate is 21 percent.
 Other taxes include value-added and property taxes.
-The overall tax burden equals 32.3 percent of total domestic income.
-Over the past three years, government spending has amounted to 43.1 percent of total output (GDP), and budget deficits have averaged 2.5 percent of GDP.
-Public debt is equivalent to 52.3 percent of GDP.
+The overall tax burden equals 32.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 42.4 percent of the country’s output (GDP), and budget deficits have averaged 2.2 percent of GDP.
+Public debt is equivalent to 50.4 percent of GDP.

 Public administration is weak, and businesses sometimes face challenges caused by an inefficient judiciary.
 Workers are known for their motivation and productivity, but there is a skills mismatch that is due in part to inadequate secondary and higher education systems.
 Farmers took to the streets in 2019 to protest what they saw as inequalities in the distribution of EU agricultural subsidies in the country.